 Mike received his Doctoral Post-Graduate degree from the University of Birmingham in 2005, and has been practicing full-time ever since. .
 In addition to his Doctorate, Mike has a first degree in Psychology and a Master's degree in Medical Anthropology, and holds a certificate of membership provided by the British Psychological Society and the Health Professions Council based on level of training and competency to practise.

 As well as running Cheshire Psychology, Mike has worked within an NHS post in an Adult Community Mental Health team providing a broad range of assessments, diagnostics, therapies and training.
 Mike has also previously worked in child and adolescent teams and paediatric psychology within the NHS.
 He also provides therapy for people with physical health problems, such as chronic pain.
-Mike has recently taken up a consultant post within the Ministry of Defence, working in mental health services to assist serving military personnel.
+Mike has worked as a consultant within the Ministry of Defence, working in mental health services to assist serving military personnel.

 In addition to private practice, Mike is a UK Member of the European Society for Trauma and Dissociation (ESTD), The Trauma and Abuse Group (TAG) and a lifetime member of First Person Plural, an expert-by-experience led organisation for people with Dissociative Identity Disorder.
 He has extensive experience offering specialist therapy for people with dissociative disorders, regularly presents his work on dissociation and conversion disorders at conferences, and publishes in this field.
 For more information on these specialist services, please visit our partner page, www.ctadclinic.co.uk

 Dr Sarah Parry, MSc, DClinPsy, fHEA